Scoutboy06/Scoutboy06/README.md

 💡 I like to make projects that someone, either me or someone else, benefits from.
 Something that they find useful or fun.\
 🎓 I'm currently in 9th grade (sedish school system, I'm almost 16 years old).
 I'm currently applying for a technical school and plan on studying computer science in the future.\
-🌱 Right now I'm working on TikTok-related project, involving scrapers etc.
+🌱 Right now I'm working on TikTok-related project, involving scrapers etc. I'm also planning on learning about Docker.

 ### 🛠 Tech Stack